 In the context of content marketing, the bias could mean not blindly trying to copy worshipped strategies like writing long-form content, creating infographics, and publishing blog posts daily.
 Before attempting to replicate these strategies, you should out why they worked.

 - Long-form content works when it’s engaging, data-backed, actionable, and backed by a robust distribution strategy.
+You also need to ensure such content is at the level your audience seeks.
+For instance, for a keyword like SEO for lawyers, beginner-level content may do better than advanced.

 - Infographics need relevant data, compelling design and copy, and a stellar outreach strategy.